aerobatic/website/content/docs/bitbucket-migration.md

 You'll still enjoy the same continuous deployment workflow as before, but now [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) will provide the automated build infrastructure.

-### Logging into new Control Panel
+### Logging into new Dashboard

-The first step in making the move is to [login to the new Control Panel](https://control.aerobatic.com/login).
+The first step in making the move is to [login to the new dashboard](https://dashboard.aerobatic.com/login).
 The email address you login with is the same as your Bitbucket account, but the password is different.
-A temporary password was sent to all existing customers, however if you didn't receive the email, or you can't locate it, you can visit the [forgot password page](https://control.aerobatic.com/forgot) to reset it.
+A temporary password was sent to all existing customers, however if you didn't receive the email, or you can't locate it, you can visit the [forgot password page](https://dashboard.aerobatic.com/forgot) to reset it.

 ### Migrating your websites